barryclark/jekyll-now/_posts/2016-5-15-CSS-Always-on-the-bottom-Footer.md

 Open the main css file of your site (I use the file named: `style.scss`)

-Make sure you have the html structure similar to this:
+1. Make sure you have the html structure similar to this:

+    ```html
     <html>
         <body>
         <div class="wrapper-header">